On Efficient Variants of Segment Anything Model: A Survey: Efficient Variants of SAM

 \textbf{Universal Segmentation among Multiple Domains.} { The development of efficient SAM variants has been witnessed to achieve a great success, achieving significant improvement in runtime efficiency while demonstrating reasonable performance in image-level segmentation tasks.
 However, most of these works only conduct accuracy evaluation on COCO and LVIS datasets, neglecting to assess efficient variants' universal segmentation capability across various domains.
 To mitigate this gap, in our survey, we further evaluate models on two diverse, multi-domain benchmarks, Segmentation in the Wild (SGinW) and Unidentified Video Objects (UVO), to strengthen the evaluation towards SAM variants’ generalization performance in varied scenarios.
 Results illustrated in Tab.~\ref{tab:sginw_transposed_rotated} and Tab.~\ref{tab:uvo} have shown that SAM variants may demonstrate disastrous performance when handling uncommon objects, for instance, several models falling short to segment Poles and Rail in SGinW benchmark, indicating efficient SAM variants' deficiency in rarely seen or unseen targets.
 However, our experiments still do not reach the perfection, for not covering assessment of these variants' performance on some domain-specific tasks, such as segmentation in medical images or aerial images, which may further reveal their weakness in universal generalization.
 Future work might focus on building up an efficient, almighty variant of SAM, boosting both the runtime efficiency and overall performance across a broader range of downstream tasks. }

 \textbf{Efficient Segmentation for Video and Multi-Modality Data.} Video and multi-modality tasks, which deal with complex, dynamic environments, are rapidly gaining relevance across numerous real-world applications.
-While some initial efforts, such as SAM 2~\cite{ravi2024sam} for video segmentation and MM-SAM~\cite{xiao2024segment} for multi-modality tasks, have extended SAM's applicability, efficiency remains a pressing issue.
+While some initial efforts have extended SAM's applicability for video segmentation~\cite{ravi2024sam, jiaxing2025sam2, xu2025segment} and multi-modality tasks~\cite{xiao2024segment}, efficiency remains a pressing issue.
 Video data contains temporal redundancy, while multimodal data often exhibits correlations between modalities.
 Leveraging these inherent redundancies through techniques like temporal aggregation {\cite{sener2020temporal}} and cross-modal feature sharing {\cite{lu2020cross}} could significantly reduce computational costs.
 Future work could focus on optimizing SAM’s runtime complexity by utilizing spatiotemporal attention {\cite{diba2023spatio}}, efficient memory mechanisms {(which are now effective solutions for accelerating SAM 2~\cite{xiong2024efficientsam2, zhou2025edgetam})} for temporal data, and early-fusion techniques {\cite{hemkerhybrid}} to reduce the number of modality-specific computations.
 Developing frameworks that adapt dynamically to different levels of redundancy across frames or modalities can further drive computational efficiency in real-world applications.